 This is a fast-paced, full-time, studio-intensive interdisciplinary degree program that takes full advantage of the university’s physical, technical and intellectual resources.
-Students can choose to work in-depth in a particular area or across any of our five disciplines: Painting & Drawing, Photography, Print, Sculpture & Extended Media, and Transmedia (video, digital, performance).
+Students can choose to work in-depth in a particular discipline or across any of our five areas: Painting & Drawing, Photography & Media, Print, Sculpture & Extended Media, and Transmedia (video, digital, performance).

 Our program has developed an interdisciplinary environment of high expectation: self-motivation, intellectual capacity, and responsibility.
 Our faculty find these conditions best promote an artist’s ability to develop work of the greatest consequence.
 Within our well-equipped facilities, students explore the various disciplines’ parameters, depths, and overlaps, discovering applications for new and traditional modes of expression while simultaneously examining links between art and the world.

 The MFA program is a vital community of diverse and engaged artists.
 Professionally active faculty, knowledgeable technical staff, a dynamic visiting artist and critic program, and the tremendous research facilities housed at The University of Texas at Austin foster the program’s creative community.